Gandhara: Conquest by Alexander the Great (327 BCE)

-The sovereign of Taxila, Omphis, formed an alliance with Alexander, motivated by a longstanding animosity towards Porus, who governed the region encompassed by the Chenab and Jhelum River.
-Omphis, in a gesture of goodwill, presented Alexander the great with significant gifts, esteemed among the Indian populace, and subsequently accompanied him on the expedition crossing the Indus.
+East of Pushkalavati, the sovereign of Taxila, Omphis, formed an alliance with Alexander the Great, motivated by a longstanding animosity towards Porus, who ruled the Gandharian region encompassed by the Chenab and Jhelum River.
+(Note: Dani & Bernard (1994): "The ruler of Taxila wanted to satisfy his own grudge against Porus") Omphis, in a gesture of goodwill, presented Alexander with significant gifts, esteemed among the Indian populace, and subsequently accompanied him on the expedition crossing the Indus.
+(Note: Dani & Bernard (1994): "Taxiles and the others came to meet him, bringing gifts reckoned of value among the Indians.
+They presented him with the twenty-five elephants....and when they reached the Indus, they were to make all necessary preparations for the passage of the army.
+Taxiles and the other chiefs marched with them.")